What is a bringer gig?

 By extension, the friend or fellow comic you rope into coming to watch you at a bringer night is also known as your ‘bringer’, although technically they’re your ‘bringee’.

-In America, bringers have a bad reputation, but for some reason they’re standard in the London open mic comedy scene.
+For some reason bringers are very common in the London open mic comedy scene although not in other cities.
 Now I guess it’s a tough sell to get people to come and watch a bunch of inexperienced stand-ups who are not very funny yet, so I see why promoters and venues like this model.
 If you’re just starting out and want lots of stage time, it’s hard to avoid doing some bringers.

 In my experience there are good bringer nights and bad bringer nights: